Linux

 Installation script parameters

-Parameter | Caption |
+| Parameter | Caption |

--v,--version <VERSION> | Use a specific version, by default latest . |
+-v,--version <VERSION> | Use a specific version, by default latest. |

--d,--distro <DISTRO> | The script automatically detects the DISTRO in use on the system it is running on.
-This parameter helps force the FlexxAgent version installation for a specific DISTRO when working with derived or similar distros. |
+-d,--distro <DISTRO> | The script automatically detects the distribution of the system it is running on.
+This parameter allows you to force the installation of the FlexxAgent version for a specific distribution when working with derived or similar distributions. |

 --verbose,-Verbose | Displays diagnostic information. |

--c,--config <CONFFILE> | Applies the configuration from a configuration file by default, settings.conf . |
+-c,--config <CONFFILE> | Applies the configuration from a configuration file by default settings.conf. |

--o, --offline | Installs FlexxAgent from a given package file, instead of downloading it.
-Please check the Offline installation section for more details. |
+-o, --offline | Installs FlexxAgent from a given package file, instead of downloading it. |

 -?,--?,-h,--help,-Help | Shows help. |